 Most people are well familiar with the term “generic” when it comes to medications, a term referring to any drug marketed under its chemical name without all the fancy packaging and advertising.
-We know that by law, for a medication to be labeled as “generic” for a name branded prescription, it must be chemically identical to its branded cousin.

 Today I want to offer you cheap generic alternatives for these three popular cleaning products—Bar Keepers Friend, Super Washing Soda, and OxiClean.

 It’s been years since I learned about oxalic acid.
 Sounds scary, doesn’t it?
 Like something in the chemistry lab that could blow any second.
 Relax.
 It’s not what you might think.
 In fact, if you look on the back of a can of one of my favorite cleaners, Bar Keepers Friend, you’ll read: Contains oxalic acid.

 That miraculous product, Bar Keepers Friend, a 12-ounce can is nothing more than generic oxalic acid.
 Are you familiar with Zud, another household and garage cleaner?
 It too contains oxalic acid.